 CRS in Republic of the Congo

-After a long interruption, the local Catholic Conference of Bishops decided to reinforce its national Caritas team, enabling it to coordinate and strengthen diocesan Caritas partners in the Republic of the Congo.
-An internal assessment revealed that significant capacity building was needed to achieve this end.
-Catholic Relief Services' work in the country aims to contribute to this goal by reinforcing Caritas Congo's institutional and programming ability.
+The national coordinating body of Caritas is often solicited by international organizations for program implementation due to their presence in the most remote locations of the country.
+Caritas Congo provides leadership support to all nine diocesan Caritas of the country.
+The local Catholic Conference of Bishops recently decided to reinforce its national Caritas team, enabling it to coordinate and strengthen diocesan Caritas partners in the Republic of the Congo.
+An internal assessment coupled with a CRS institutional capacity assessment revealed that significant capacity building was needed to achieve this end.

 CRS' History in Republic of the Congo

 Catholic Relief Services began its program in the Republic of the Congo (Brazzaville) in 1997 at the invitation of the country's Catholic Conference of Bishops with a specific aim to provide emergency assistance during the last years of a long civil war.
 CRS collaborates with Caritas Congo, a network of nine diocesan Caritas partners.
 From 2000 – 2017, CRS has been supporting Caritas/Congo, from its Kinshasa office, to implement emergency and development activities in the RoC.
 In 2017, a CRS funding of $171,000 enabled Caritas Congo to intervene in the Pool area for the distribution of essential household items to 5,000 displaced people.
 This assistance, deployed quickly under the leadership of Caritas Congo.